-On the final day of the 2021 General Assembly, the Rev. Dr. Richard Topping preached on the stories in Hebrew 11 and the ordinary people who took a risk and changed their lives to follow God’s call.
+On the final day of the 2021 General Assembly, the Rev. Dr. Richard Topping, President and Vice Chancellor of Vancouver School of Theology (VST), preached on the stories in Hebrew 11 and the ordinary people who took a risk and changed their lives to follow God’s call.
 He saw a common denominator among God’s people through the ages—that they lived, worked, acted and spoke by faith.
-“My friends, let it be said that whatever the PCC does in this our time, we do it by faith.”
+“My friends, let it be said that whatever the PCC does in this, our time, we do it by faith.”

 The Moderator, the Rev. Dr. Daniel D. Scott, called the Assembly to order and constituted the court with prayer.
-He offered some reflections on yesterday’s difficult and important decisions, recognized the hard work ahead and encouraged commissioners to fix their eyes on Jesus and “run with perseverance the race before us.”
+He reflected on yesterday’s difficult and important decisions, recognized the hard work ahead and encouraged commissioners to fix their eyes on Jesus and “run with perseverance the race before us.”

 Life and Mission Agency Committee